dirkschumacher/llr/README.md

     project, so things will break and progress is valued prefect code (at the moment).
-  - However everyone is invited to play around with the language, learn together, extend it, fix bugs and propose features.
+  - However everyone is invited to play around with the language, learn together, extend it, document things, fix bugs and propose features.

 ## Code of Conduct